Solar Input Available for Travel Trailers

 The information above is of main value for those travelling north in summer.
 It enables you to build an optimally sized system.
 You need a different approach however for travelling in various areas and/or seasons.
 Here, it’s best to specify solar input as the minimum likely at any time.
 This is typically 2.5 PSH/day for all areas except Australia’s south in midwinter – where it’s too low to be effective.
 See below re generator back-up.

-Another good guide to solar input for caravans (of existing systems) is this.
+Another good guide to solar input for travel trailers (of existing systems) is this.
 Unless batteries are fully charged by midday most year around there will be insufficient input up north excepting mid-winter.

 As solar capacity is now so cheap, it’s well worth having excess.
 The associated solar regulator precludes overcharging.